edgedb/edgedb/docs/edgeql/expressions/shapes.rst

 Typically the cardinality of an expression can be statically determined from the individual parts.
 Sometimes it is necessary to specify the cardinality explicitly.
-For example, when using computables in shapes it may be desirable to specify the cardinality of the computable because it affects serialization.
+For example, when using computed expressions in shapes it may be desirable to specify the cardinality of the computed link or property they represent because it affects serialization.

 .. code-block:: edgeql